rsfuhrm/google-homepage/README.md

 # google-homepage

-This is for the Project: HTML/CSS on The Odin Project.
+This is for the Project: HTML/CSS from The Odin Project.